 “The Muralist” (2017) by David Flores, in collaboration with Judson Studios.
 Judson Studios took a design by David Flores and translated it into a stained glass and fused glass panel.
 The work was displayed as part of his solo show at Sullivan Goss Gallery in Santa Barbara, CA in October of 2017.

 “Portals” (2018) by James Jean, in partnership with Judson Studios.
-The work includes three panels entitled “Portal Verso,” “Portal Interior,” and “Portal Recto.”
+The work includes three panels titled “Portal Verso,” “Portal Interior,” and “Portal Recto.”
 Judson Studios took designs from James Jean and crafted them into into a stained glass and fused glass triptych.
-The work was displayed as part of his solo gallery show “Azimuth” at Kaikai Kiki Gallery in Tokyo, Japan in April of 2018
+The work was displayed as part of his solo gallery show “Azimuth” at Kaikai Kiki Gallery in Tokyo, Japan in April of 2018.
+Our second collaboration with Jean entitled “Gaia” (2019), is a nearly 8 foot tall three dimensional crystal made entirely of fused glass and bound with lead in a custom steel frame.
+The piece was displayed at another of Jean’s gallery exhibitions, this time at Lotte Museum in Seoul, South Korea.

 Artist Jane Brucker’s work, Fragile Thoughts, installed at Long Beach Museum of Art, 2018.
 A collaboration with Judson Studios, the piece pays tribute to Elizabeth Milbank Anderson (1850-1921), philanthropist and public health pioneer.